Explore Nashville with GO

 If it’s the Greek Classics you’re interested in, you’re right next door to the campus of Vanderbilt University.
 It’s a private university, but you never know what public or sporting events are going on.

 There’s another side to Nashville.
-Located seven miles west of downtown was one of Nashville’s first attractions.
+Located seven miles west of downtown, Belle Meade was one of Nashville’s first attractions.
 Originally, it was one of the largest and wealthiest private estates in town, and also home to some of the finest thoroughbred racehorses in the state.
 It was Nashville’s first winery, too.
 Today, the beautiful estate offers guided tours, Segway tours, bourbon tastings and an on-site restaurant.
 Sit back and enjoy some ole Southern hospitality.

 Check out the bathtub that President William Howard Taft got stuck in during a stay, necessitating the installation of a stand-up shower for the rest of his visit.